m-c-hill/grokking-algorithms/sorting_algorithms/README.md

 - With every new pass through the list, the largest element in the list “bubbles up” toward its correct position.
 - Bubble sort consists of making multiple passes through a list, comparing elements one by one, and swapping adjacent items that are out of order.
 - Compare elements at i and i+1, and swap if num[i] > num[i+1]
-- Complexity of O(n^2)
+- Complexity of `O(n^2)`

 ### Insertion Sort
+- Iteratively work through each item in the list.
+The insertion sort partitions the array into a sorted and unsorted section as it works through each item, with the sorted section on the left and unsorted on the right.
-- Work left to right - examine each item and compare it to items on its left.
-Insert the item in the correct position in the array.
+- Examine each item and compare it to the items on its left (the unsorted section).
+Insert the item in the correct position in the array by continuing to swap the item with its neigbours until it is no longer smaller than its left neighbour.
-- The array will form sorted and unsorted partitions.
+- Complexity of `O(n^2)`

 ### Merge Sort

+- Divide and conquer algorithm (breaks down problem into multiple subproblems to solve recursively).
+- Method:
+  - Split array in half
+  - Call merge sort on each half
+  - Merge both sorted halves into one sorted array
+- Complexity of `O(n * log(n))`

 ### Quicksort

+- Another divide and conquer algorithm.
+- Method:
+  - Choose pivot element
+  - Store elements less than the pivot element in left subarray, and those greater in the right subarray
+  - Call quicksort recursively on the left and right subarrays until array sizes are 1.
+- Complexity of `O(n * log(n))` in best case, `O(n^2)` in worst case

 ### Timsort